mmistakes/minimal-mistakes/docs/_pages/v1-guide-authentication.md

 ---

 ## Audience
 This is aimed at NetFoundry customers and [trial users](https://nfconsole.io/signup) who will use the API directly to augment and automate their use of the NF Console.
-Alternatively, anyone may [subscribe to freemium API access through RapidAPI](/v1/guides/rapidapi/) which does not entail Console access and will slightly change the API client implementation .i.e use a RapidAPI token instead of a NetFoundry token, and send requests to NetFoundry API via RapidAPI.
+Alternatively, anyone may [subscribe to freemium API access through RapidAPI](/v1/guides/rapidapi/) which does not entail Console access and will slightly change the API client implementation i.e. use a RapidAPI token instead of a NetFoundry token, and send requests to NetFoundry API via RapidAPI.

 ## Overview
 All authenticated operations require an HTTP header like